TechnomageLiloi/BabylonV/Documents/Index.md

-# Welcome to TARDIS game manual
+# Welcome to BOYARD game manual